Can you believe we're half-way through 2017? Which means, it's time to reassess your SEO strategy and see if you're making progress.

 You already won half the battle when you get user experience right.

 Part 4: Link building and social networking

-Interestingly, in this survey among SEO gurus, only 5 (out of 39) mentioned "link building," "outreach" and "influencer marketing" as SEO trends to focus on for 2017.
+Interestingly, in this survey among SEO gurus, only 5 (out of 39) mentioned "link building," "outreach" and "influencer marketing" as SEO trends to focus on.
 While there's a whole lot of stuff to do on-page, these off-page strategies are equally important.